brandonholderman/whats_in_the_cupboard/README.md

 **Version**: 0.0.1

 ## Overview
-What's in the cupboard is a wesbite where users can enter in food items they have at home and the Edamam recipe API will return results that include those items.
+What's in the cupboard is a wesbite giving users the ability to enter in food items they have at home and the Edamam recipe API will return results that include those items.

 ## Getting Started
 Eventually this will simply be a URL that you can go to to use the website.